gchowell/SubEpiPredict-Toolbox/README.md

 To use the toolbox to fit the ensemble n-subepidemic framework to your data, you just need to:

     download the code
+    create input folder where your time series data is located create output folder where the output files will be stored
     open a MATLAB session
     define the model parameter values and time series parameters by editing options.m run the function Run_subepidemicFramework.m